What to Do When You Hate Your Job and Want to Quit

 When I decided I wanted to quit, I made a list of what I didn’t like about this job.
 For instance, I hated working on weekends and holidays, and I also wanted better benefits like a 401(k) and more paid vacation days.
 I didn’t want to work for a high-pressure environment like journalism.

-Understanding why you don’t like your job is crucial to helping you figure out what you do want in your next one.
-It’ll help prevent you from settling and risking being just as unhappy in your new position.
+Understanding why you don’t like your job is crucial to helping you figure out what you want in your next one.
+It’ll help prevent you from settling and being just as unhappy in your new position.

 As much as it hurt, I had to keep working even though I was miserable and my mental health was suffering.
 But I knew that going further into debt wouldn’t make me feel better if I quit my job.